citycloud/gitskillss/README.md

 # gitskillss
-createing a new branch is quick
+createing a new branch is quick and simple